Trinidad and Tobago Tax Calculator (2026)

 What is the income tax rate in Trinidad and Tobago?

 Trinidad and Tobago uses a progressive two-bracket income tax system.
 You pay 25% on income up to TTD 1,000,000 and 30% on income above that threshold.
-A personal allowance of TTD 90,000 is applied as relief before calculating tax, so you only pay tax on income above that amount.
+A personal allowance of TTD 90,000 is applied as relief, meaning you only pay tax on income above this amount.

-As an employee in Trinidad and Tobago, you contribute 16.2% of your gross income to the National Insurance scheme, with a maximum annual contribution of TTD 8,814.
-This contribution is not tax-deductible and is separate from your income tax liability.
+As an employee in Trinidad and Tobago, you contribute 16.2% of your gross income to the National Insurance scheme, with a maximum annual contribution of approximately TTD 8,814 for high earners.
+This contribution is not tax-deductible, so you pay it from your after-tax income.

 Other tax calculators